 Our current work captures Parliamentarians who left the House of Commons between October 2015 and September 2021.
 A selection of these interviews are featured in the podcasts Humans of the House and the forthcoming Les Personnages de la Chambre.
-Learning resources based on the podcasts have been created for secondary and post-secondary students and will be available in fall 2023.
+Teaching resources based on the podcasts have been created for secondary and post-secondary students.
 Preliminary analysis can be found here.

 This iteration of the study is funded by the Government of Canada and developed in partnership with the Media Girlfriends, the Social Studies Educators Network of Canada, and the Canadian Association of Former Parliamentarians.